Flourish 25

 The Paideia Centre for Reflective Leadership was established in response to a felt need to create a dedicated space that enabled and empowered leaders to give intentional thought to their practice of leadership.

-The forum provides an opportunity for leaders and aspiring leaders to pause at the beginning of a new year, to review their leadership journey over the past 12 months, and to set clear goals for the year ahead.
+Leaders can use the space to pause at the beginning of a new year, to review their leadership journey over the past 12 months, and to set clear goals for the year ahead.

 We are pleased to gather experienced and influential practitioners and thoughts leaders to guide our community through the complex, sometimes lonely and turbulent world, that leaders can experience.